Why do phones and laptop speakers need special mixing techniques?

 This is important because I don’t want to be misunderstood with the little trick above.

 There are still people out there who enjoy good speakers, good headphones, and hearing music in a traditional way.
-There are also bars, clubs, and radios that might want to play your song, it can’t sound tiny and wimpy.
+There are also bars, clubs, and radio stations that might want to play your song, it can’t sound tiny and wimpy.

 What you need to do is duplicate your bass track after you have perfectly mixed it.
 Then, blending in that trick pre-fader will keep it constant throughout the song and create the illusion regardless of what you do with the original (which should carry the low end and sound good, fat, round, and full).
 This illusion will make other instruments appear as well.
 For example, that bigger than God kick drum of the TR-808.